-Is your marriage heading for separation or divorce?
-Are you involved in a dispute concerning spousal support or division of your marital property?
-Are you fighting to keep custody of your child?
-If so, you are facing one of the many complex family law issues that the attorneys of Strickland, Agner & Associates help our clients to overcome every day.
+Is your marriage heading towards separation or divorce?
+Are you involved in a dispute concerning post separation support, alimony, child custody, child support or the division of marital property through equitable distribution?
+If so, you are facing some of the many complex family law issues that the attorneys of Strickland Agner Pittman help our clients overcome every day.

-If you need legal assistance with a family law matter in Goldsboro or surrounding areas of North Carolina, please do not hesitate to contact us.
+If you need legal assistance with a family law matter in Goldsboro, Fayetteville, Snow Hill, Kinston or surrounding areas of North Carolina, please do not hesitate to contact us.
 We would be glad to meet with you in a confidential consultation.
-We can learn more about your situation.
-We can answer your questions.
-And we can get to work right away on your case.
+We can learn more about your situation and answer your questions, and we can get to work right away on your case.

 Our Family Law Practice Areas